kyma-project/hydroform/install/README.md

 ## Usage

-The installation process consist of two phases:
+The installation process consist of two phases triggered by the following functions:
-- `PrepareInstallation` when Tiller is installed and Kyma Installer is deployed to the cluster along with the default configuration.
+* `PrepareInstallation` which creates all necessary Kyma resources, installs  Tiller, and deploys the Kyma Installer to the cluster along with the default configuration.
-- `StartInstallation` when installation is triggered by labeling the Installation Custom Resource.
+* `StartInstallation` which  triggers the installation by labeling the Installation Custom Resource.

 ### Example